 How popular is the baby name Priscilla in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Priscilla and check out all the blog posts that mention the name Priscilla.
+Plus, check out all the blog posts that mention the name Priscilla.

 The graph will take a few seconds to load, thanks for your patience.
 (Don't worry, it shouldn't take nine months.)
 If it's taking too long, try reloading the page.

 In last week’s “lowest ever” boy names post, I mentioned that reader Caitlin had shared her research on downward-trending baby names with me recently.
 While many girl names hit relative lows in 2017, for instance…

 Sarah, now ranked 62nd — lowest ranking since 1970.

 Rachel, now ranked 195th — lowest ranking since 1960.

 Melissa, now ranked 273rd — lowest ranking since 1949.

 …a couple of the names on her list, Rebecca and Catherine, hit their “lowest ever” rankings last year.
 (Plus there was Katherine, a borderline case of a lowest-ever tie.)

 So I set out to find other “lowest ever” girl names.

 Many of the names I checked (like Clare, Lea, and Bridget) hit a low in 2017, but it wasn’t their all-time low.
 Many others (like Pauline, Sara, and Mary) hit a low recently, but not as recently as 2017.
 Still others (like Yvonne) had to be disqualified because, even though they hit their lowest ranking on record in 2017, they didn’t appear in the data for all 138 years (1880-2017)…an issue I didn’t encounter with any of the boy names.